-The Greater Philadelphia SeaPerch Challenge will be held at Drexel University April 25 and 26, 2014.
-The 2014 Kickoff Event will be held on Wedmesday, December 4, 2013, and Teacher Training on Saturday, December 7, 2013.
+The Greater Philadelphia SeaPerch Challenge will be held at Drexel University April 24 and 25, 2015.
 For more information, visit the Greater Philadelphia SeaPerch Challenge website.

 SeaPerch Testing Tank:

-Independence Seaport Museum has 2 hour segments of pool time, museum & historic ship admission available to SeaPerch teams for only $25 per team.
+Independence Seaport Museum offers 2-hour segments of pool time, Museum and Historic Ships admission for $25 per team.
 Need a mentor?
-Schedule your team for 2 hours of pool time and a mentor, along with museum & historic ship admission for only $45.
+Schedule your team for 2 hours of pool time and a mentor, along with Museum and Historic Ships admission for only $45 per team.
 Visits must be scheduled and paid for at time of booking.
-Payment is non-refundable but if you need to reschedule your team, just call 24 hours prior to your appointment to select a different date/time.
+Payment is non-refundable, but if a team needs to reschedule, call 24 hours prior to your appontment to select a different date and time.
 One team will be booked for each available time slot.

-SeaPerch teams interested in using the Museum's tank, or learning more about our program support, should contact STEM Educator Jennifer Totora at (215) 413-8621 or email@example.com.
+SeaPerch teams interested in using the Museum's tank, or learning more about our program support, should contact STEAM Coordinator Jennifer Totora at (215) 413-8621 or email@example.com.
 Visits must be scheduled in advance.